Dimitrios Diamantakos: VfL Bochum

-On 10 June 2017, after the relegation of Karlsruhe, Bochum announced signing Diamantakos for the 2017–18 season.
+On 10 June 2017, after the relegation of Karlsruher SC, VfL Bochum announced signing Diamantakos for the 2017–18 season.

 FC St. Pauli

 On 25 January 2018, it was announced Diamantakos would sign with another 2.
 Bundesliga club FC St. Pauli on a 2 1/2-year contract until summer 2020, re-joining his former coach at Karlsruhe, Markus Kauczinski.
 He had been unable to secure a regular spot in the first-team lineup at Bochum.
 On 28 April 2018, he scored his first goal with the club in a 3–0 home win game against Greuther Fürth in his club's effort to avoid relegation.

 He started the 2018–19 season as a starter, in his club effort to be promoted to Bundesliga, but gradually lost his place in the starting XI, playing only few minutes as a late substitute.
 On 22 December 2018, he scored a brace as a substitute in a 4–1 home win game against 1.
 FC Magdeburg.

 On 27 April 2019, he scored in a 4–3 home win game against Jahn Regensburg.

 On 19 May 2019, he scored in a 2–1 away loss against Greuther Fürth after an assist from Finn Ole Becker.
 On 2 August 2019, he scored his first goal for the 2019–20 season in a 3–1 home loss against Greuther Fürth.
 On 31 August 2019, he scored a brace in the first half, in a 3–3 away draw against Dynamo Dresden.
 On 16 September 2019, he scored with a header after a cross from Mats Møller Dæhli and Marvin Knoll's failure to score as the ball hit the left post, and the Greek international got the rebound in a 2–0 home win game against Hamburger SV.
 On 2 November 2019, Diamantakos scored with two penalty kicks giving a two goals-lead in a frustrated 2–2 home draw game against Karlsruher SC.
 On 20 November 2019, he suffered a torn muscle fibre and will return to action after a period of two months.
 On 1 March 2020, he netted with a crisp drive after an assist from Marvin Knoll in a 3–2 home win game against VfL Osnabrück.
 A week later, he cutting inside before smacking a shot into the roof of the net, scoring a late goal after Borys Tashchy sealing a 2–2 away draw game against SV Sandhausen.
 On 30 May 2020, Diamantakos scored with a left footed shot from outside the box to the bottom right corner after Bjarne Thoelke's assist in a 1–1 away draw against his ex-club Karlsruher SC.
-On 21 June 2020, Diamantakos used a jumble in the SSV Jahn Regensburg's defense to score his eleventh goal of the season, in a final 1–1 draw.
+On 21 June 2020, Diamantakos used a jumble in the Jahn Regensburg's defense to score his eleventh goal of the season, in a final 1–1 draw.